 I prescribed homeopathic remedies to help her anxiety attacks, and calming homeobotanicals to balance her hormones and nervous system.

-Over time, she was able to reduce her reliance on painkillers and sleeping pills.
+Over the course of a few months, she was able to reduce her reliance on painkillers and sleeping pills.
 As her mental health and overall well-being improved she decided to speak to her GP about coming off anti-depressants, which I am happy to say she was able to do.

 Are you ready to get back in sync?